RalphHightower/SpaceShuttleMissionSchedule/README.md

-# SpaceShuttleMissionSchedule
+# Space Shuttle Mission Schedule
 NASA Space Shuttle TV Schedule Transfer to Outlook Calendar

 This project was hosted on CodePlex which Microsoft closed and layer decommissioned.
 Development on this project ended with wheel stop of the final flight of the Space Shuttle.

-# Project Description
+## Project Description

 The NASA Space Shuttle TV Schedule Transfer to Outlook Calendar provides an easy method for you to transfer NASA's Space Shuttle mission schedules, published in Excel, to your Outlook Calendar.